syl410/Burrows_Wheeler_data_compression/README.md

 ***Circular suffix sort:*** sort array of the n circular suffixes of a string of length n.\
             1, * Manber-Myers MSD(Most-Significant-Digit) first string sort algorithm*\
                         - Phase 0: sort on first character using ***key-indexed counting sort***.\
-                        - Phase i: given array of suffixes sorted on first 2i-1 characters,\
-                        create array of suffixes sorted on first 2i characters.
+                        - Phase i: given array of suffixes sorted on first 2i-1 characters, create array of suffixes sorted on first 2i characters using ***3way quick-sort***.

 ***Burrows–Wheeler transform:*** transform typical English text file into a text file in which sequences of the same character occur near each other many times.